BobaBoard/boba-docs/docs/engineering/start-developing/boba-components.md

 #### Option 2 - Use a local BobaEditor copy

-You should follow these instructions if you want to make parallel changes to BobaEditor as part of updating BobaBoard UI.
+You should follow these instructions if you want to make parallel changes to BobaEditor as part of updating BobaComponents.

-1. **[Install BobaEditor](./bobaeditor.md#install-instructions).** The rest of these instructions assume you're installing BobaEditor in the same containing folder as BobaBoard UI.
+1. **[Install BobaEditor](./boba-editor.md#install-instructions).** The rest of these instructions assume you're installing BobaEditor in the same containing folder as BobaComponents.
    :::danger
-   If you install BobaEditor _within_ BobaBoard UI, you're going to have a bad time.
+   If you install BobaEditor _within_ BobaComponents, you're going to have a bad time.
    :::
 2. **Build and link BobaEditor.**